Kazmirchuk/nats-tcl/CoreAPI.md

 ## Commands

 ### constructor ?*conn_name*? ?-logger *logger*? ?-log_chan *channel*? ?-log_level *level*?
 Creates a new instance of the TclOO object `nats::connection` with default options.
-If you provide a connection name (recommended!), it is sent to NATS in the `CONNECT` message.
+If you provide a connection name (recommended!), it is sent to NATS in the `CONNECT` message.<br/>
 The constructor also initializes the logging functionality.
 With no arguments, the default severity level is `warn` and destination is `stdout`.
 You can configure logging in 2 ways:
 - either create and configure your own [logger](https://core.tcl-lang.org/tcllib/doc/trunk/embedded/md/tcllib/files/modules/log/logger.md) object and pass it with `-logger` option
 - or set severity with `-log_level` and output channel with `-log_chan`.
 The class uses only 4 levels: debug, info, warn, error